Fibre broadband can seem like a confusing topic, especially with acronyms like FTTP, FTTC, or FTTH that appear so similar.

 If you’re outside of London or are only interested in FTTC, other providers may be able to offer you these packages — just remember the potential for variations in performance.

-FTTP stands for ‘Fibre-To-The-Premises’.
+FTTP stands for ‘Fibre-to-the-Premises’.

 FTTP delivers consistent speeds even during peak times.
 You will get symmetrical upload and download speeds, which is great for things like video conferences or large file uploads.